 The intraday opportunity cost calculates an opportunity cost of producing a MWh of energy in the current dispatch day based on the prices for the dispatch day determined in the day-ahead market.
 The intraday opportunity cost is eligible for use for resources that are energy-limited below their maximum available capacity for each hour in the day within a 24-hour period.
+This is demonstrated through its submission of a max daily energy limit for the dispatch day that is less than the maximum capacity of the resource across the dispatch day.
+A wind and solar resource may not include an intraday opportunity cost adder into its energy reference levels.

 The intraday opportunity cost will be equal to the maximum of \$0/MWh and the highest DAM LMP.
 This value will be published after day-ahead schedules are produced and will be applied to reference levels for the resource for the dispatch day.